SalahZITOUNI/SpaceSense_P_T/README.md

 II. **Create docker composer file:**

-The docker composer file will include the version of the container its ports, its IP address, and the application web:
+The Docker Compose file is instrumental, detailing essential components of the container setup.
+It specifies the container's version, outlines the port mappings, designates the IP address, and incorporates the application's web interface.
+This comprehensive configuration ensures seamless interaction and connectivity within the containerized environment.

     ```bash
     version: '3.9'